-Why Kim Jong-un Reached Out to South Korea, While Threatening the West
+What Kim Jong-un’s Mixed Messages Reveal About His 2018 Strategy

 In that context, there was little in Kim’s speech to suggest that President Donald Trump’s bellicose rhetoric and uncompromising position on North Korea have succeeded at intimidating him into submission, but his combination of nuclear saber-rattling at the U.S. with an overture of reconciliation to South Korea could provide some clues as to Pyongyang’s diplomatic strategy going forward.
 If the Olympics become a vehicle for rapprochement between the Koreas, and especially if that entails a pause in our war games, Kim may be trying to get the tail to wag the dog, forcing Washington to follow Seoul’s lead into détente.
 Alternatively, he may see this as an opportunity to drive a wedge between his enemies if South Korea, which has no appetite for war with the North, attempts to make a deal that the Trump administration won’t support.

 Or perhaps Kim is simply looking to pursue détente with the South and deterrence of the U.S. on separate tracks.
 Making gestures of peace and reconciliation while continuing to develop his nuclear capabilities would support Kim’s narrative that the North Korean nuclear program is solely a deterrent to American aggression; as Tong Zhao, a fellow at the Carnegie-Tsinghua Center in Beijing, explained to CNN, Kim is chiefly concerned with persuading the international community that his nukes are defensive and securing an agreement that lets him keep them.
-If Kim can make it through 2018 without being annihilated in a war with the U.S. or somehow forced to relinquish his WMDs, North Korea will likely become a full-fledged nuclear weapons state sometime this year, with all the deterrent capability and geopolitical clout that entails.
+If Kim can make it through 2018 without being annihilated in a war with the U.S. or somehow forced to relinquish his WMDs, North Korea will likely become a full-fledged nuclear-weapons state sometime this year, with all the deterrent capability and geopolitical clout that entails.

-The sticking point, of course, is that North Korea’s neighbors are none too keen on letting that happen, while the U.S. is dead-set against any deal that doesn’t dismantle (or at very least freeze) Pyongyang’s nuclear program.
-Indeed, Trump has been hot-and-cold as to whether he’s willing to negotiate with North Korea at all.
+The sticking point, of course, is that North Korea’s neighbors are none too keen on letting that happen, while the U.S. is dead set against any deal that doesn’t dismantle (or at very least freeze) Pyongyang’s nuclear program.
+Indeed, Trump has been hot and cold as to whether he’s willing to negotiate with North Korea at all.
 Eventually, something’s gotta give.
 If Kim thinks he can delay talks over his nuclear ambitions until it is too late to stop them, he may find that the Trump administration is more willing than he thinks it is to go to war.
 In that case, 2018 will be a very, very bad year for both North and South Korea.